Doctor suspended from U of O residency after pro-Palestinian social media posts | CBC News

 Ge confirmed to CBC over social media that he was suspended about two weeks ago, but declined to comment further on the situation, as did his lawyer.
 Freedhoff did not respond to requests for comment.

-Ge is not the only local doctor to face consequences apparently related to social media posts about the conflict in Gaza.
-Last month, a nephrologist at Mackenzie Richmond Hill Hospital was suspended after posting pro-Palestinian views on social media.
-He also had his address shared online and was threatened.
+It also calls for an apology and a thorough investigation of the decision to suspend him.

-Robichaud said the university's Faculty of Medicine postgraduate professionalism subcommittee will consider whether the resident breached the College of Physicians and Surgeons policy on social media and the Faculty of Medicine's policy on professionalism.
+Robichaud said the university's faculty of medicine postgraduate professionalism subcommittee will consider whether the resident breached the College of Physicians and Surgeons policy on social media and the faculty's policy on professionalism.

 He said the resident "will continue to receive their full salary and benefits as the process unfolds."